andrasq/node-q-then/Readme.md

         // reason => 123
     })

+## P.race( array )

+Create a new promise that will take on the value of the first promise in the array to be fulfilled or rejected.

+## P.all( array )

+Create a new promise that will wait for all promises in the array to be fulfilled, and resolves with the array of their values in the same order as the promises.
+If any of the promises in the array reject, the returned promise will reject with the same cause without waiting for the other promises to settle.

 ## promise.then( resolve, reject )

 Once the promise has been finalized (either fulfilled or rejected), call the